bcgov/gwa-api/README.md

 * GWA_ACCT_SECRET

-Add a `.bcgovaps` folder (can be called anything) that will be used to hold your gateway configuration.
+Add a `.gwa` folder (can be called anything) that will be used to hold your gateway configuration.

 The below example Github Workflow is for updating the `global` namespace: